-I have focused in eight distinct areas and you will find much material , free of charge in the relevant websites.
+I have focused in eight distinct areas and you will find much material, free of charge in this website.

 Key Performance Indicators